-Going beyond the style of the piano (grand or upright), there are many other factors that affect the price including construction method, design, and materials used.
+Going beyond the piano style (grand or upright), many other factors affect the price, including construction method, design, and materials used.
 These factors can be simplified into three categories of piano; Handmade Pianos, Production Pianos, and Economy/Stencil Pianos.

 Handmade pianos are instruments in which the production process is typically limited and relies on the skills of the artisans and craftspeople building the pianos.
 Examples of well-known handmade pianos would be Steinway & Sons, Bosendorfer by Yamaha, Fazioli, or smaller concerns, such as Stuart & Sons in Australia.

-Handmade Pianos are typically made to a standard of quality rather than to a price point.
-Handmade pianos are sought after by professional and amateur pianists as well as music aficionados, collectors, and buyers that demand the highest quality.
+Handmade Pianos are typically made to a standard of quality rather than a price point.
+Handmade pianos are sought after by professional and amateur pianists and music lovers, collectors, and buyers who demand the highest quality.

 See our article on The World’s Most Expensive Pianos

 Production Pianos could also be described as “consumer-grade.”
-This category of piano is designed by and has materials specified by a manufacturer and utilizes more automation in the construction process than a handmade piano.
+This piano category is designed by and has materials specified by a manufacturer and utilizes more automation in the construction process than a handmade piano.

-Production Pianos will vary in quality and design and thus price point, but often can be a good choice for families looking for a piano that can hold up to consistent playing in a home that is bolstered by solid design and typically (when new) backed by a strong manufacturer’s warranty.
+Production Pianos will vary in quality and design and thus price point.
+Still, they often can be a good choice for families looking for a piano that can hold up to consistent household playing.
+They are typically backed by a solid design and a strong manufacturer’s warranty (when new).
 Some well-known Production Pianos are Yamaha, Kawai, Boston, and Essex by Steinway.

-It is important to know that many manufacturers that produce “consumer-grade” Production Pianos also employ manufacturing facilities and piano designs that would fall under the next category “Economy Pianos.”
+It is essential to know that many manufacturers that produce “consumer-grade” Production Pianos also employ manufacturing facilities and piano designs that fall into the next category, “Economy Pianos.”

-At the turn of the century in America, there were hundreds of piano manufacturers building pianos, including M. Steinert & Sons.
-Over the years, all of these manufacturing operations went away, with the notable exception of Steinway & Sons.
+At the turn of the century in America, hundreds of piano manufacturers built pianos, including M. Steinert & Sons.
+Over the years, all of these manufacturing operations went away, except for Steinway & Sons.

 Since the manufacturer uses the same piano design with different names, the piano’s name is essentially “stenciled” on.
-Stencil pianos tend to use lower-quality materials and design and are built to a price-point rather than a standard of quality.
+Stencil pianos tend to use lower-quality materials and are built to a price point rather than a quality standard.

-Economy/Stencil Pianos vary in cost but can be found for between $9,000 and $15,000 for a grand piano and $4,000 to $7,000 for an upright piano.
-For most buyers, the low cost does not make up for the instability and poor tone quality inherent in this category of piano.
+Economy/Stencil Pianos vary in cost but can be found between $9,000 and $17,000 for a grand piano and $4,000 to $7,000 for an upright piano.
+For most buyers, the low cost does not make up for the instability and poor tone quality inherent in this piano category.

 Additional Features that affect Price

 “Standard-design” acoustic piano costs are described above.
-A Standard Design could also be considered an “off the shelf” piano or a standard model that is in regular production.
-These are typically ebony finished pianos, in various sizes/scale designs.
+A Standard Design could also be considered an “off-the-shelf” piano or a standard model in regular production.
+These are typically ebony-finished pianos in various sizes/scale designs.

-Most manufacturers offer different veneer and/or color options.
+Most manufacturers offer different veneer and color options.

-Veneers often offered on Production Pianos and Economy/Stencil Pianos are typically limited to mahogany and/or walnut.
+Veneers often offered on Production Pianos, and Economy/Stencil Pianos are typically limited to mahogany and walnut.
 This option can add about 10-15% to the price of the piano.